 WHEREAS, The R1 Zone requires 95’ of City street frontage and a minimum size of 13000 square feet (.2984 of an acre).

-WHEREAS, Many parcels do not have a 95’ City street frontage and some without the minimum lot size.
+WHEREAS, Many parcels do not have a 95’ City street frontage and some do not meet minimum lot size.

-NOW, THEREFORE, be it ordained by the City Council of Hyde Park City, Utah, that the following list of tax parcels numbers are now legal building lots.
+NOW, THEREFORE, be it ordained by the City Council of Hyde Park City, Utah, that the following list of tax parcels IDs are now legal building lots.

-Grandfathering Non-Conforming lots in R1
+Grandfathered Non-Conforming lots in R1 as of 10/1/2019

 Purpose Definitions